Pescarolo Sport: 2009 to 2012

-Pescarolo Team had ran into financial difficulties because the funds from the backer behind Luxury Racing never materialised and Henri Pescarolo was forced to lay off much of his team.
+Pescarolo Team had run into financial difficulties because the funds from the backer behind Luxury Racing never materialised and Henri Pescarolo was forced to lay off much of his team.
 The team was liquidated in early 2013.

 Subsequent Pescarolo Sport iterations

 Sora Composites built the Pescarolo 02 prototype from 2009 for the Automobile Club de l'Ouest's driving school at the Bugatti circuit.
 In 2014, a closed version of the car was announced for the LMP3 class.
-On May 19, 2016, Jocelyn Pedrono, took over Pescarolo Sport and announced they would build a closed-top Pescarolo 04 for a purported LMP4 class.
+On 19 May 2016 Jocelyn Pedrono, took over Pescarolo Sport and announced they would build a closed-top Pescarolo 04 for a purported LMP4 class.
 These successive iterations used the Pescarolo Sport name even though they were unrelated to Henri Pescarolo.

 In February 2023, Peugeot announced Pescarolo Sport would run a Peugeot 9X8 in 2024.
+However, when the 2024 World Endurance Championship season began, the team never appeared in the opening round at Qatar, and Peugeot later updated their 9X8 by adding a rear wing before their next race at Imola a month later.